 Argumentative Essay Structure

 In the classical model, the writer tries to convince the reader with his/her side of the argument.
-The writer discusses both sides of the argument, and then presents the evidence to support and prove why his/her side of the argument is right.
+The writer discusses both sides of the argument and then presents the evidence to support his claim.

 How To Write An Argumentative Essay